Think-iT-Labs/aws-patterns-edc/README.md

-# Setup a Minimum Viable Data Space (MVDS) on AWS
+# Set up a minimum viable data space to share data between organizations - Repository for the AWS Pattern Guide

 Data spaces are federated networks for data exchange with trust and control over one's data as core principles.

-They enable organisations to share, exchange and collaborate on data at scale by offering a cost-effective and technology agnostic solution.
+They enable organizations to share, exchange, and collaborate on data at scale by offering a cost-effective and technology-agnostic solution.

-Data spaces have the potential to significantly drive our efforts for a sustainable future by leveraging data-driven problem solving with an end-to-end approach that involves all relevant stakeholders.
+Data spaces have the potential to significantly drive efforts for a sustainable future by using data-driven problem solving with an end-to-end approach that involves all relevant stakeholders.

-In this pattern, we guide you through the example of how two companies can leverage data space technology on top of AWS to drive their carbon emissions intensity strategy forward.
+This pattern guides you through the example of how two companies can use data space technology on Amazon Web Services (AWS) to drive their carbon emissions‒reduction strategy forward.
+In this scenario, company X provides carbon-emissions data, which company Y consumes.

-Concretely, we provide guided steps on:
+See the Additional information section in the AWS Pattern Guide for the following data space specification details:

+* Participants
+* Business case
+* Data space authority
+* Data space components
+* Data space services
+* Data to be exchanged
+* Data model

+The pattern includes steps for the following:
-1. How to deploy the infrastructure needed for a simple data space with two participants on top of AWS.
+* Deploying the infrastructure needed for a basic data space with two participants running on AWS.
-2. How to exchange carbon emissions intensity data using the connectors in a sovereign way.
+* Exchanging carbon emissions‒intensity data by using the connectors in a secure way.

-This pattern deploys a Kubernetes cluster that will host data space connectors and their services via Amazon EKS.
+This pattern deploys a Kubernetes cluster that will host data space connectors and their services through Amazon Elastic Kubernetes Service (Amazon EKS).

-Both the EDC control plane and data plane will be deployed on Amazon EKS and we use the official Tractus-X helm chart that deploys PostgreSQL and Vault services as dependencies.
+The Eclipse Dataspace Components (EDC) control plane and data plane are both deployed on Amazon EKS.
+The official Tractus-X Helm chart deploys PostgreSQL and HashiCorp Vault services as dependencies.

-In addition, we deploy the identity service on Amazon EC2 in order to replicate a real life scenario of an MVDS.
+In addition, the identity service is deployed on Amazon Elastic Compute Cloud (Amazon EC2) to replicate a real-life scenario of a minimum viable data space (MVDS).

 > Public link to the AWS Pattern: https://think-it.notion.site/Setup-a-Minimum-Viable-Data-Space-MVDS-on-AWS-c6c4fcff638d476f9159b1ad5534cf2b